Analysis | 3 takeaways from the debate over impeaching Trump again

 2. A majority of Republicans are dodging directly defending the president

 Actions speak louder than words, of course.
-But for a party that has spent four years trying to close any daylight between them and their erratic leader, it was notable on Wednesday to hear such relatively subdued opposition from mainstream Republican lawmakers.
+But for a party that has spent four years trying to close any daylight between themselves and their erratic leader, it was notable Wednesday to hear such relatively subdued opposition from mainstream Republican lawmakers.

 They mostly rested their opposition on process — how fast this is going — rather than the president’s involvement.